|Nutrition Facts (per serving)|

+Nutrition Facts (per serving)|

 1 cup golden raisins

-Place 2 (1/4-ounce) packages active dry yeast and 1/4 cup lukewarm water in the bowl of a stand mixer and, with the paddle attachment, stir until dissolved.
+Place the yeast and water in the bowl of a stand mixer and, with the paddle attachment, stir until dissolved.

 Add 3 cups of the flour and beat until smooth.

 Braid the 3 ropes together on a parchment-lined baking sheet, tucking the ends under the loaf.

 Loosely cover the bread with greased plastic wrap and let rise until double in size, about 30 minutes.

 Let the bread cool completely before serving or storing.

 - If making 2 loaves, divide dough into 2 equal pieces, then divide each half into 3 equal pieces for a total of 6 pieces.